 Ignis did not have to worry, but part of him always would.

 To Prompto’s credit, the jumpy blonde was eager to help and followed directions well, provided they were not too complex to remember.
 He managed organizing the outdoor supplies easily on his own.
-It was no small feat, either—Ignis would entrust his camping kitchen tools to just anyone.
+It was no small feat, either—Ignis wouldn’t entrust his camping kitchen tools to just anyone.

 The task of cleaning up after Noctis inside the tent was another matter entirely.
-Yesterday’s clothes sat in a heap, unfolded, and as Ignis spotted a tear in the sleeve of his jacket as he gathered them up.
+Yesterday’s clothes sat unfolded in a heap, and Ignis spotted a tear in the sleeve of his jacket as he gathered them up.
 He sighed, shaking his head to the benefit of no one but himself.
 Gladio would lecture him for coddling, but Noct would surely forget to mend the sleeve for months if left to his own devices.
 Ignis would take care of it with the laundry.